strmprivacy/docs/docs/02-concepts/01-data-processing/01-pii-field-encryption.md

 ![pii-field-encryption](./images/pii-field-encryption.svg#fullwidth)

-1. An event is sent to the STRM Privacy Event Gateway
+1. An event is sent to the STRM Privacy Event Gateway.
 2. An HTTP Header specifies the reference to the schema that was used to serialize the message.
 The schema is retrieved from the Data Contracts API and the message can be deserialized.
 Next, the [`strmMeta`](02-concepts/02-data-contracts/02-strm-meta.md) section is extracted from the event data.
 3. The reference to the Data Contract that should be applied to this event is extracted from `strmMeta`.
-4. The Data Contract is retrieved and the names of the PII fields and the name of the `keyField` are extracted from the Data Contract.
+4. The Data Contract is retrieved and the names of the sensitive fields and the name of the `keyField` are extracted from the Data Contract.
-5. Get an existing / generate a new `keyLink` based on the value in the `keyField` of the event data
+5. Get an existing / generate a new `keyLink` based on the value in the `keyField` of the event data.
-6. Encrypt the PII fields using the encryption key
+6. Encrypt the PII fields using the encryption key.
-7. After **24 hours** when the `keyLink` and encryption key have been generated, the `keyLink` and the encryption key rotate.
+7. **24 hours** after the `keyLink` and encryption key have been generated, the `keyLink` and the encryption key rotate.
 This is called the _time-based Privacy Algorithm_.

 :::warning